ht-gong/Ripple-sim/README.md

 ## Description:

-- The /FigureX directories contain example Matlab scripts to generate traffic and post-process simulation data as well as execution scripts for running simulations.
 - The /src directory contains the packet simulator source code.
-There is a separate simulator for each network type (e.g. Ripple, Opera, Clos).
+There is a separate simulator for each network type (e.g. UCMP, Opera).
 The packet simulator is an extension of the htsim NDP simulator (https://github.com/nets-cs-pub-ro/NDP/tree/master/sim)

 ## Repo Structure:
-- routing: scripts replated to pre-computing our routing paths
+- routing: scripts replated to pre-computing UCMP paths
 - src: source for the htsim simulator
-  - optiroute: modified simulator version for Ripple simulations
+  - optiroute: Ripple simulations
   - opera: modified simulator versions for simulations from Opera(NSDI '20)
   - ...
 - run: where simulator runs are initiated, results and plotting scripts are stored